bheisler/criterion.rs/book/src/getting_started.md

 # Getting Started #

-Note that Criterion-rs requires a nightly version of Rust.
+Note that Criterion.rs requires a nightly version of Rust.

 ### Step 1 - Add Dependency to cargo.toml ###

-To enable Criterion-rs benchmarks, add the following to your `cargo.toml` file:
+To enable Criterion.rs benchmarks, add the following to your `cargo.toml` file:

 ```toml
 [dev-dependencies]